 #5 blank index cards

 I use a LOT of these for writing memorization verses.
 I write them in a great colored pen and hang them up in my bathroom (on the outside of our glass shower doors), so I have something to meditate on while I am a truly captive audience.
 They help me to memorize in a very practical and easy way.
 I also use blank postcards to create charts to share with my class.
 The blank cards help me to have a large space to create a chart, but small enough to tuck into my Bible or study notebook.
+I have also discovered (in my homeschool journey) the joy of a laminated note card with an important Bible verse on it!

 #6 unlined colored paper